 Unfortunately, there is no final arbiter as to whether changes in commodity prices represented changes in commodities' value, or in the value of gold.
-If there were something even more stable in value than gold, against which gold could be compared, we would simply use that
+If there were something even more stable in value than gold, against which gold could be compared, we would simply use that as a measure of value and monetary basis, instead of gold.
+No such thing has ever been found.
+Overall, the commodity price history of the pre-1971 period is very good.
+It indicates that gold indeed served as a reliably stable measure of value, as the Classical economists expected it would.
+The happy result was seen in the performance of the U.S. economy itself.
+During the gold standard era, the United States became the economic wonder of the world.

 The purpose of a gold standard system is to produce a currency whose value is linked to gold, via an operating mechanism that matches the supply of currency with the demand for currency.
 During the 19th century, the U.S. economy expanded by an enormous degree, and, not surprisingly, the total amount of base money expanded as well.
-In 1775, the estimated total amount of base money in circulation in the American Colonies was \$12 million, mostly in the form of foreignmade bullion coins.
+In 1775, the estimated total amount of base money in circulation in the American Colonies was \$12 million, mostly in the form of foreign-made bullion coins.
 In 1900, the total amount of base money in circulation was \$1,954 million, an increase of 163 times.
 During this time period, the amount of aboveground gold in the world increased by an estimated 3.4 times due to mining production.

-From 1880 to 1970, the final ninety years of the gold standard policy in the United States, the monetary base increased by ninety times.
-In gold terms (adjusting for the devaluation in 1933), the monetary base increased by fifty-three times.
+Figure 3.10: U.S.: Monetary Base, Gold Bullion Reserve, and Reserve Coverage Ratio, 1880-1970 gold terms (adjusting for the devaluation in 1933), the monetary base increased by fifty-three times.
 During this period, the amount of gold bullion held in reserve against base money outstanding varied from around 10% in the mid-1890s to around 135% during World War II (Figure 3.10).